radiantearth/stac-api-spec/fragments/filter/README.md

 ## GET Query Parameters and POST JSON fields

-This extension adds three GET query parameters or POST JSON fields to a request:
+This extension adds three GET query parameters or POST JSON fields to an Item Search request:

 - filter-lang:`cql-text` or `cql-json`.
 If undefined, defaults to `cql-text` for a GET request and `cql-json` for a POST request.
 - filter-crs: recommended to not be passed, but server must only accept `http://www.opengis.net/def/crs/OGC/1.3/CRS84` as a valid value, may reject any others